Little Miss Sunshine: Sundance Film Festival

-Following the film's premiere at the Sundance Film Festival on January 20, 2006, several studios placed bids; Fox Searchlight Pictures won, offering $10.5 million, plus 10% of all the gross revenues.
-The deal occurred less than a day after the premiere and was one of the biggest deals made in the history of the festival.
-The previous year's festival had the film Hustle & Flow receive $9 million from Paramount Classics, and in 1999, Happy, Texas received $10 million from Miramax Films.
+Little Miss Sunshine premiered at the Sundance Film Festival on January 20, 2006.
+An hour after its first screening began, sales agent John Sloss of Cinetic Media also arranged screenings for studio heads at New Line Cinema and Paramount Pictures.
+Multiple studios showed immense interest in the film following its premiere: Focus Features (where the film had once been in development), Paramount Classics, the Weinstein Company, Miramax Films, Summit Entertainment, and Warner Independent Pictures were among those that bid for distribution rights.
+Minutes after the first screening ended, 20th Century Fox chairman Tom Rothman informed producer David T. Friendly via telephone that, despite Rothman not having seen the film yet, he and Fox Searchlight Pictures head Peter Rice were very eager to acquire it.
+By sunrise on January 21, after hours of intense bargaining overnight, Fox Searchlight had acquired worldwide rights to the film, offering $10.5 million, plus 10% of all the gross revenues.
+The deal occurred less than a day after the premiere and was one of the biggest deals made in the history of the festival; the previous year's festival had the film Hustle & Flow receive $9 million from Paramount Classics, and in 1999, Happy, Texas received $10.25 million from Miramax Films.

 Box office

 Little Miss Sunshine initially opened in seven theaters in the U.S. in its first week, earning $498,796.
 On July 29, 2006, the first Saturday after its initial limited release, Little Miss Sunshine earned a $20,335 per-theater average gross.
 It had the highest per-theater average gross of all the films shown in the United States every day for the first 21 days of its release, until being surpassed by the IMAX film Deep Sea 3D on August 15.
 In its third week of release Little Miss Sunshine entered the list of top ten highest grossing American films for the week.
 It remained in the top ten until the 11th week of release, when it dropped to 11th place.
 The highest position it reached was third, which occurred in its fifth week of release.
 The largest number of theaters the film appeared in was 1,602.
 Internationally, the film earned over $5 million in Australia, $3 million in Germany, $4 million in Spain, and $6 million combined in the United Kingdom, Ireland, and Malta.
 Little Miss Sunshine has had gross receipts of $59,891,098 in North America and $40,632,083 internationally for a total of $100,523,181.